zeroluck/docs/sources/articles/benchmarking.md

 ### LDAP Server

-(For convenience all samples sticks to OpenDJ however general recommendations are the same for other LDAP Servers)
+(For convenience all samples stick to OpenDJ however general recommendations are the same for other LDAP Servers)

-1. Maximum allowed connections
+1. Maximum number of allowed connections

-If there is not enough connections to serve the client, connection is put "on hold" and waits.
+If there are not enough connections to serve the client, a connection is put "on hold" and waits.
 To avoid delays it's recommended to provide expected maximum allowed connections.

 ```
 max-allowed-client-connections=1000
 ```

 2. Provide enough resources to LDAP Server

 For example OpenDJ use JVM for running, for high performance it's recommended to give enough memory via JVM system properties.

 3. Allow LDAP Server use cache as much as possible.

 ```
 dsconfig -n set-backed-prop --backend-name userRoot --set db-cache-percent:50
 ```

 ### Tomcat

-  1. Set maxmimum for parallel requests.
+  1. Set maximum for parallel requests.

 Connector parameters in server.xml: